 It is common to lose up to 100-150 hairs per day.
 With TE, you can lose up to 400 hairs a day!

-“TE occurs when a large number of hair follicles suddenly decide to take a rest at the same time.
+"TE occurs when a large number of hair follicles suddenly decide to take a rest at the same time.
 Then 3-4 months later, this formerly resting hair sheds as new hair begins to take its place.
 Why does a large portion of hair suddenly enter the resting phase and bring about an attack of TE?
-Usually a traumatic experience causes the condition.
-Essentially, in times of stress, the body diverts its energies to something other then growing hair.
+Usually, a traumatic experience causes the condition.
+Essentially, in times of stress, the body diverts its energies to something other than growing hair.
 As a result, the hair goes into a resting stage until the traumatic event subsides.
-The problem is that after the trauma, the hair can’t just start growing again.
-It first has to be shed, and then you have to wait for new hair to grown in.”
+The problem is that after the trauma, the hair can't just start growing again.
+It first has to be shed, and then you have to wait for new hair to grow in."
 Hair Loss For Dummies by Robert Bernstein, M.D.

-Now, when TE becomes chronic the hair follicle stages are in a constant cycle of distress and resting phases occur for a longer periods of time often overlapping and causing a chronic vicious pattern.
+Now, when TE becomes chronic the hair follicle stages are in a constant cycle of distress and resting phases occur for longer periods of time often overlapping and causing a chronic vicious pattern.

 It's important to know that ALL forms of chronic Illness cause a metabolic shift of nutrients to the hair follicles and may bring on TE.

-TE can also caused by metabolic, hormonal stresses, certain medications, Autoimmune diseases, Thyroid complications, Celiac Disease, Lupus, Scleroderma, Alopecia Areata, Anemia or nutrient deficiencies, chemical/food allergies, and other related root conditions.
+TE can also be caused by metabolic, hormonal stresses, certain medications, Autoimmune diseases, Thyroid complications, Celiac Disease, Lupus, Scleroderma, Alopecia Areata, Anemia or nutrient deficiencies, chemical/food allergies, and other related root conditions.
 Some patients experience burning and itching in the area that is shedding and find it painful, while others do not.
 Most often this condition comes with extreme emotional ties.
-It’s especially heartbreaking for a women to lose their hair or even experience massive shedding.
-The emotional aspect of hair loss is grand causing so much stress on top of the Alopecia itself, making mind/body practices more important then ever.
+It's especially heartbreaking for women to lose their hair or even experience massive shedding.
+The emotional aspect of hair loss is grand causing so much stress on top of the Alopecia itself, making mind/body practices more important than ever.
 Hair shedding and loss can occur at any age.